thisisamish/btech/README.md

-# btech
+##B.Tech
-Course materials for B.Tech,, Electronics and Communication course in AKTU.
+Course materials for B.Tech, Electronics and Communication branch in AKTU.